-Commander Graelin is a highly-qualified astrophysicist.
+Commander Graelin was a highly-qualified astrophysicist.
 After successful exploration missions early in his career, Graelin’s rising star slowed as Starfleet began to roll back their operations beyond Federation territory.
-Since then he has taken pains to reinvent himself as a modern officer, developing tactical and strategic applications of his research.
-Despite being offered multiple command opportunities in recent years, Graelin has turned them all down as he pursues a staff role at a fleet level.
+For years he took pains to reinvent himself as a modern officer, developing tactical and strategic applications of his research.
+Despite being offered multiple command opportunities in recent years, Graelin turned them all down to pursue a staff role at a fleet level.
+In late-2399 he was assigned by Vice Admiral Beckett as Chief Science Officer to the USS Endeavour, and was considered by most to be the Director of Intelligence’s spy and agent aboard.
+During Operation: Sundered Wings in mid-2400, Commander Graelin died of radiation poisoning during a successful gambit to shield a defenceless mining facility and the hundreds of Reman workers aboard from enemy sensors.

 Born on the Federation planet of Ardana, Petrias Graelin grew up among the community that had once been the surface-dwelling Troglytes.
 A century after the Federation had instituted reforms to end the effective segregration among Ardanans, the world now formally offered equal opportunities of work and education to all its people, and no longer favoured the inhabitants of the floating city of Stratos.
 But the echoes of past oppression were still felt.
 While conditions for Zenite miners on the surface were vastly improved, including the use of breathing apparatus so the former Troglytes no longer suffered from exposure to the gas, opportunities for social mobility were imperfect.